JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/vce/my-third-year-at-vce.md

 The VCE rocketship has only continued to [accelerate](http://www.vce.com/accelerate) since I jumped on board.
 I’m consistently amazed at what VCE has been able to accomplish in this short amount of time.
 There is still much work to do but I am happy and fortunate to be part of the team.

 The vision from 2010 is the reality of 2013.
-Ubiquitous workload substrate and an everything just works data center world are not so much a destination but an ever advancing goal.
+Ubiquitous workload substrate and an everything just works datacenter world are not so much a destination but an ever advancing goal.
 Here’s to the vision of 2014 and beyond.
 Combinatorial optimization FTW!!!

 To that end, VCE is launching the next generation of market leading true converged infrastructure solutions on [September 17, 2013](http://www.vce.com/accelerate).